SynapticSugar/CarND-Unscented-Kalman-Filter-Project/README.md

 Several methods are used to maintain code effeciency.
 Creating and destroying matricies takes time.
 When calling functions and setting matrix structures up, matrices are passed in by reference instead of by value.
 This reduces function call overhead as only one value needs to be copied instead of a full data structure.

-Another possible speedup was using the generic Kalman Filter to update the LIDAR measurement instead of usign an Unscented Kalman Filter.
-Since the LIDAR measurment is linear, there is no need to use Sigma points, although they would have worked, it is simply unessesary work to do.
+Another possible speedup was using the generic Kalman Filter to update the LIDAR measurement instead of using an Unscented Kalman Filter.
+Since the LIDAR measurment is linear, there is no need to use Sigma points, although they would have worked, it is simply unecessesary work to do.

 ## Other Considerations

 ### Process Noise

-The process noise for the bicycle was provided, but was known to be innacurate.
+The process noise for the bicycle, 30, was provided but this was expected to be highly innacurate.
 An important part of predicting the expected state of the tracked object is having a good idea of process model noise as this affects our certainty and error bounds in the Kalman Filter prediction.
-To understand the effect our estimate of standard deviation of the acceleration yaw rate of the bicycle is compared with the average RMSE of the predicted state and ground truth at every step.
+To understand the effect, our estimate of standard deviation of the acceleration yaw rate of the bicycle is compared with the average RMSE of the predicted state and ground truth at every step.

-The sensitivity chart below outlines the results of changing both these values simultaneously:
+The sensitivity chart below shows the RMSE dependance on both yaw rate and acceleration noise:

 ![alt text](./rmse_sensitivity.png "RMSE Sensitivity Chart")